edwardbrazier/claudecli/CONTRIBUTING.md

 - update `pyproject.toml` with a new version number
 - test if the installation as a package still works as expected using `pip install .` and running `claudecli`

-### Formatting

-This project uses Black (https://github.com/psf/black) as a code formatter (Most IDE have an extension that makes straightforward to use it).
-Please format the code using this tool before submitting a PR.